-I’ve taught both undergraduate and graduate students at USC for nearly twenty-five years.
+I’ve taught both undergraduate and graduate students at USC for over twenty-five years.
 Once upon a time, I taught a broad range of classes from introductory sociology, to classes on changing family forms, race, Chicana/Latina women, the U.S.-Mexico border, and women in transnational perspective.
 I was constantly making new syllabi!
 I’m happy that in recent years, most of my classes have focused on immigration, and qualitative research methods.

 Some of my most challenging and gratifying work has been helping students to craft and design their own research projects.
 I think of myself as a guide, passing on some traditions and helping students formulate research questions and design research that will provide analysis of contemporary social issues.
 I regularly do this at the undergraduate level in the two-semester Sociology Honors Thesis class, and in the two-semester graduate-level Qualitative Methods seminar, and also as an advisor for the empirical paper (what we call the MA thesis here) and the PhD dissertation.
 Chairing a PhD student’s work occurs over a span of 5 to 7 years, and I am always amazed to see young scholars grow and develop over the years.